-Breach of the representations and warranties in the purchase agreement.
+Breach of the representations and warranties specified in the purchase agreement.

 Fraud.
 If the seller intentionally fails to disclose material information, the buyer can apply to court to have the sale declared void or to claim for damages.

 Hidden defects (vices cachés).
-The buyer can obtain a price reduction or annulment of the sale for defects that would prevent the buyer from using the property as intended (Article 1641, Civil Code).
+The buyer can obtain a price reduction or cancellation of the sale for defects that would prevent the buyer from using the property as intended (Article 1641, Civil Code).

 Environmental damage (particularly if environmental information available to the seller has not been disclosed to the buyer) (see Question 14).